1.1 The registered office of the Corporation shall be in the State of Arizona.

 4.4 All members of the Executive Council shall assume responsibility at the end of the regular annual meeting.

-4.5 The President, Secretary, Treasurer, Newsletter Editors and two Members-at-Large shall be elected by plurality vote before the annual meeting of the members.
+4.5 The President, Secretary, Treasurer, Newsletter Editors and four Members-at-Large shall be elected by plurality vote before the annual meeting of the members.
 The President shall hold office for one year and subsequently serve as Past-President for one year.
 The term of office for the other elected officials shall be two years and until his or her successor is elected and qualified.

 4.7 Any Executive Council member may be removed from office at a meeting called for expressly that purpose by the voting of members holding not less than a majority of the membership entitled to vote at an election of Executive Council members.